initc3/auditee/docs/index.rst

 enclave builds.
 This can be helpful to assess if a given signed enclave build and/or remote attestation report correspond to some source code.

+Although currently focused on Intel SGX, some concepts may be applicable to other TEEs.

 .. toctree::
     :maxdepth: 1